Edwina Booth

-Early life
+Early life and discovery

 She was born in Provo, Utah on September 13, 1904, to James Lloyd Woodruff and Josephine Booth Woodruff.
 She was the oldest of their five children.
 Her father was a doctor.
 She suffered from hypoglycemia, which left her with little energy and kept her from completing any full year of school.
 Her family moved to Venice, California, in 1921 due to her father contracting influenza.
 As a young adult, Woodruff watched many movies during her free time.

 Her stage name was Edwina Booth: her favorite granduncle was named Edwin and her grandfather's last name was Booth.

-Career

 Booth was discovered while sunbathing on a California beach by director E. J. Babille.
 He gave her a business card and she went to the Metropolitan Studio to take her first screen test a few days later.
 She got her first part in 1926 in a silent film.
 In 1928, Booth was cast in the Dorothy Arzner-directed Manhattan Cocktail.
 She was on vacation following a 1927 stage appearance when film director E. Mason Hopper saw her and offered her a part in a Marie Prevost picture.
 Metro-Goldwyn-Mayer (MGM) was impressed with her, and cast Booth in supporting roles.